salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 yields ridiculously small binary sizes!
 And this was absolutely a requirement on our AVRs which wanted to stuff full of control code for our autonomous robots.

-The size reduction didn’t so much come from using C++ features like templates, but from being able to very accurately dissect special cases into their own functions.
+The size reduction didn't so much come from using C++ features like templates, but from being able to very accurately dissect special cases into their own functions.
 This is particularly useful on AVRs where the IO memory map is very irregular and differs quite a bit between devices.
 Writing one function to handle all variations